Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 # Examples

 The beauty of this method is that it can be applied on small and large scales.
-You'll find that it behaves like a fractal: Each step on a larger scale can contain the entire method on a smaller scale---and vice versa, like this:
+You'll find that it behaves like a fractal: Each step on a larger scale can contain the entire method on a smaller scale—and vice versa, like this:

 {{<figure src="c880d20d-d856-4d4d-aeb6-88fe94abf741" transformation="full">}}A project contains many meetings, yet each meeting has a different subject.
 The kickoff is about relationship, the planning about process, the workshop about the project's subject.
-Each contain again the three levels.{{</figure>}}
+Each contains the three levels again.{{</figure>}}

 Of course, in real life there might be overlaps.
-A kickoff meeting might contain already a planning session etc. Let's look at some practical examples.
+A kickoff meeting might already contain a planning session, etc. Let's look at some practical examples.

 ## Example 1: An Important Meeting